 Current Projects

 This UA program provides services to support students in graduating with a STEM major.
-This program focuses on promising students who are underrepresented in STEM, especially students who are first in their family to attend college, from low-income households, who transferred from a community college, and from underrepresented groups, such as women and minorities.
+This program focuses on promising STEM students, especially students who are first in their family to attend college, from low-income households, or who transferred from a community college.

 CREAR STEM Learning Communities are Science, Technology, Engineering, and Math (STEM) groups that are organized by societal impact areas where you can explore solutions to challenges in your communities.
-These groups are specially designed for students from historically excluded groups in STEM (Ex.
-Latinx, African-American, Native, High Financial Need, First Generation, and Community College Transfer students).
 This small community of students is enrolled as a group in 2-3 classes together during their first semester at the University of Arizona.

 Natives Who Code endeavors to co-create an Indigenized computer science curriculum, with Southern Arizona tribal nations.
 Starting with listening circles, we aim to help facilitate a vision of success for today's youth, from the tribal communities perspective.
 Using this foundation, we aim to support educators who teach computer science or coding to Native youth in Southern Arizona with a week long professional development training in culturally sustaining computer science pedagogy.
 During this grant cycle, we will work with 10 educators and with a projected impact of 300 native youth.